What is Down syndrome?

 What Causes Down Syndrome?Down syndrome is a genetic disorder caused by abnormal cell division resulting in chromosomal abnormality.
 Abnormalities include an extra full or partial copy of chromosome 21.
 This genetic abnormality leads to developmental and physical changes that are characteristic of Down syndrome.

-What Is Down Syndrome?Down syndrome is a type of genetic disorder in which a person has an extra chromosome (rod-like structures that contain genes) inside the cells.
-In the case of a baby with Down syndrome, there is an extra copy of one of these chromosomes, that is, chromosome 21.
+What Are 4 Common Symptoms of Down Syndrome?Down syndrome is a type of genetic disorder in which a person has an extra chromosome (rod-like structures that contain genes) inside the cells.
+Learn about symptoms, causes, and treatment.